Understanding Osteoarthritis and Relieving it Naturally: Your Path to a Better Quality of Life

 The 5 most important early warning signs:

-- Morning stiffness: Joints feel "rusty" (5–30 minutes)
+- Morning stiffness: Joints feel "rusted" (5–30 minutes)

-- Slight swelling: especially visible after exertion
+- Slight swelling: Especially noticeable after exertion

-stage | Main symptoms | Duration of symptoms | Natural treatment |
+| Stage | Main Symptoms | Duration of Symptoms | Natural Treatment |

-Early stage | Starting pain, slight stiffness | A few minutes to hours | Exercise, anti-inflammatory diet |
+| Early Stage | Start-up pain, mild stiffness | Few minutes to hours | Exercise, anti-inflammatory diet |

-Middle stage | Pain on exertion, restricted movement | Several hours a day | Hemp extract ointments, heat therapy |
+| Middle Stage | Pain on exertion, restricted movement | Several hours daily | Hemp extract ointments, heat therapy |

-Late stage | Pain at rest, significant deformation | Persistent, even at night | Holistic pain therapy necessary |
+| Late Stage | Resting pain, significant deformation | Persistent, also at night | Holistic pain therapy necessary |

 When should you see a doctor?

-- Sudden, severe joint pain
+- Suddenly occurring, severe joint pain

-- Redness, overheating or severe swelling
+- Redness, overheating, or severe swelling

-- Pain that lasts longer than 6 weeks
+- Pain lasting longer than 6 weeks

-- Restrictions in everyday life
+- Restricted movement in daily life

-- Night pain that disrupts sleep
+- Night pain that disturbs sleep

 Osteoarthritis vs. Arthritis: Understanding the Important Differences

-criterion | Osteoarthritis | Arthritis (e.g. rheumatoid arthritis) |
+| Criterion | Osteoarthritis | Arthritis (e.g., Rheumatoid Arthritis) |

-Caused | Cartilage wear due to wear and tear | Autoimmune reaction against joints |
+| Cause | Cartilage wear due to abrasion | Autoimmune reaction against joints |

-Course | Slowly progressing over years | In phases, can progress quickly |
+| Course | Slowly progressive over years | In flares, can progress quickly |

-Affected joints | Large joints (knees, hips, spine) | Small joints (fingers, wrists) |
+| Affected Joints | Large joints (knees, hips, spine) | Small joints (fingers, wrists) |

-Signs of inflammation | Low, locally limited | Strong, systemic |
+| Signs of inflammation | Minor, localized | Strong, systemic |

-Morning stiffness | Under 30 minutes | Over 1 hour |
+| Morning stiffness | Under 30 minutes | Over 1 hour |

-Age at start | Mostly from 50 years | Often between 30–50 years |
+| Age of onset | Mostly from 50 years | Often between 30–50 years |

-Practical differentiation aid:
+Practical distinction aid:

 Causes and risk factors: What promotes osteoarthritis?